🎄 Win a month in Italy for two — €10,000 · The Secret Italy Prize GO →

 During the second century AD, the theater suffered significant damage due to an earthquake and was restored by Minor Matidia, also known as Vibia Matidia, sister of Empress Vibia Sabina, the wife of Hadrian.
 In exchange for the restoration, Minor Matidia was immortalized as the nymph Aura.
 Her figure remains a focal point in the history of Sessa Aurunca, testifying to her charm and importance as a patroness in the region.

-Suggested itinerary near The Roman Theater of Sessa Aurunca: An Archaeological Gem of Campania
+Start with The Roman Theater of Sessa Aurunca: An Archaeological Gem of Campania, then continue with nearby places selected by Secret World.

 Morning